tkerby/flipperzero-firmware-wPlugins/README.md

 v0.1 can still be accessed through the Releases page.

-Any licenses for the hash function implementations I included is at the top of their respective code files.
+Any licenses for the cipher / hash function implementations I included is at the top of their respective code files.

 ## Roadmap
 - Add chain encoding / hashing